-Plants of the World Online give no information about the Nephrolepis exaltata yet, but it does state the genus is now in the Oleandraceae family.
+When I last updated this page in February 2018, Plants of the World Online said the the Nephrolepis exaltata was in the Oleandraceae family.
 The Missouri Botanical Garden Plant Finder says it is in the Nephrolepidaceae family and the 2013 version of The Plant List (no longer maintained) says Polypodiaceae family as does Tropicos.
 That’s weird because Tropicos is part of the Missouri Botanical Garden and they both have different family names… Hmmm… The Wikipedia says it is “in the family Lomariopsidaceae (sometimes in the families Davalliaceae or Oleandraceae, or in its own family, Nephrolepidaceae)”.
 I am sure I misspelled something.
-I was sure I would get the “real” family name with Wikipedia but I am even more confused!
 GRIN, which used to be called the Germplasm Resources Information Network now called I am not sure what.
 All I know it is a Plants Database of the Natural Resources Conservation Service of the USDA.
 The URL still says GRIN when you do a plant search.
-ANYWAY, it says this fern is in the Dryopteridaceae family.
-Let me see, that makes SIX different families… Dave’s Garden says Polypodiaceae.
+ANYWAY, it still says this fern is in the Dryopteridaceae family.
+Let me see, that makes SIX different families… Dave’s Garden said Polypodiaceae but now they say Nephrolepidaceae

 It is certainly not uncommon for a few websites to have different family names with all the polygenetic testing going on.
 I am not complaining about the testing because it is a necessary thing.
 BUT SIX DIFFERENT FAMILY NAMES!
-I have decided not to make light of different websites and databases using different species names because apparently, they can choose which one they want within feasible limits.
+I have decided not to make light of different websites and databases using different species names because apparently, they can choose which one they want.
 There are rules to naming and describing plants that should be followed.
 BUT SIX FAMILY NAMES?!?!?
 I wonder what the APG group has to say about the family name?
-What about the other genera in all those other families?
-Did they all get transferred to the Oleandraceae family?

 Surely everyone must know what a Boston Fern is and there is really nothing exciting to tell.
 It is one of the most popular plants available, especially as far as ferns are concerned.